-In this course, students will get a basic overview of psychology and principles related to this discipline.
-The course will focus on topics that include fields of psychology, brain anatomy, methods of psychology, ethics, developmental psychology, intelligence, learning and consciousness.
-This course is a great background for students planning careers in teaching, health care, social work, and counseling.
+Psychology 11 provides an introduction to this discipline.
+The course surveys many of the professional fields of psychology and focuses on conditioning, intelligence, social psychology, developmental psychology, and ethics.
+This course is a great overview for students planning careers in teaching, childcare, health care, social work, and counseling.